thomasyang44/sko-tech-academy/docs/troubleshooting/troubleshooting.md

 <a name="faq-120"></a>
 ??? note summary "Expand to view"

     You can find the common URL's for CP4BA in the cp4ba-access-info config map as shown below.
+Open the config map and scroll down to find the URL details.
     ![oc config map](./images/access-config-map.png)

-    You can also use a Daffy command run from your bastion.
+    You can also use a Daffy command run from your bastion, Daffy will output the same information from the config map.
     ```
     /data/daffy/cp4ba/service.sh <your environment> --StarterConsole
     ```